marcpybus/NMD_vep/README.md

 `nmd_prediction:rule_used:-2codon(-2aa)-1codon(-1aa)stop_codon(Stop)fourth_letter:distance_in_aa_to_next_Met`

 Example:    10-102509528-C-CG 	PAX2(NM_000278.5):c.76dup:p.Val26GlyfsTer28
-NMDrules:   `noncanonical_NMD_escaping:first_150bp:GCC(Ala)CTG(Leu)TGA(Stop)C:573`
+`NMDrules => noncanonical_NMD_escaping:first_150bp:GCC(Ala)CTG(Leu)TGA(Stop)C:573`

-The plugin starts by filtering in any variants with a stop codon Ter in their HGVSp notation (stop_gained, stop_loss, frameshift).
-Exceptions are synonymous variants at the stop codon (e.g. p.Ter811=) or when there is no stop codon inferred downstream of a frameshift variant (e.g. p.Ter257GlufsTer?).
-After that, it internally applies the mutation to the original cDNA to establish the location of the new stop codon.
-Insertions and deletions within the cDNA sequence are always considered.
+The plugin starts by filtering in all variants with a stop codon (Ter) in their HGVSp notation.
+Exceptions are synonymous variants at the stop codon (e.g. p.Ter811=) or when no stop codon is inferred downstream of a frameshift variant (e.g. p.Ter257GlufsTer?).
+It then internally applies the mutation to the original cDNA to determine the location of the new stop codon, always taking into account all insertions and deletions contained within the cDNA sequence.

-Splicing variants and deletions that include intronic regions are not considered, as VEP cannot infer internally the mutated protein.
+Splicing variants and deletions involving intronic regions are not considered, as VEP cannot internally infer the mutated protein.

 This plugin has been tested on all the [gnomAD 2.1.1 exomes](https://storage.googleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/exomes/gnomad.exomes.r2.1.1.sites.vcf.bgz) variants without throwing any errors.
 Be aware that more complex variants may cause unobserved bugs.